-We perform public water rituals for tenants who have been displaced from or who are in the process of fighting a no-fault eviction in the San Francisco Bay Area.
+Prototype for a Ritual Of Bitter Water, performed for tenants who have been displaced from or who are in the process of fighting a no-fault eviction.

 The service has been workshopped with performers at UC Berkeley and performed initially at San Francisco City hall for residents of Yerba Buena Island protesting their eviction.